Enter your zip code to find your nearest Foster Care office:

 Our ISFC staff are able to safely determine the needs of the youth and young adults and create initial and ongoing safety plans that serve to reduce and prevent high-risk behaviors in the home.

-Professional Parenting, which is only offered in Santa Clara County at this time, offers two programs to support youth during critical transitioning times in their lives: Placement Support Services (PSS) and Matrix.
+Professional Parenting, which is only offered in Santa Clara County at this time, is connected to our higher acuity specialty mental health programs.
 The goal of these programs is to connect with these youth while helping them transition to a permanent family connection.
-PSS is short-term (60 days) and focuses on stabilizing youth of all ages before the youth joins a family.
-Matrix is six-months and serves youth ages 13-20 who need a higher level of care.
-Both programs are committed to the concept that every youth and young adult, regardless of age, needs family, and that family is the key to success.
+There are currently two models of care.
+One is short-term (60 days) and focuses on stabilizing youth of all ages before the youth joins a family.
+The second model is six-months and serves youth ages 5-21 who need a higher level of care.
+Both programs are committed to the concept that every youth and young adult, regardless of age or circumstance, needs family and that family is key to success.

 Professional Parenting offers a generous stipend, specialized training, weekly support meetings, 24-hour crisis support, and flexible respite time that includes 48 hours of time each month and 4 hours of self-care time weekly.